-The Norwegian Space Disco scene, an unlikely, sparkling cocktail of spacious, blissful sounds was precipitated by a small but tightly knit community of artists and friends seeking refuge in sonic love against often isolating, harsh conditions near the Polar Circle.
+The Norwegian Space Disco scene, an unlikely, sparkling cocktail of spacious, blissful sounds, was precipitated by a small but tightly knit community of artists and friends seeking refuge in sonic love against often isolating, harsh conditions near the Polar Circle.

-The showcase also extends to like-minded minds Front de Cadeaux, a duo cleverly referencing pioneer Belgian EBM group Front 242 that proposes its own brand of "Supreme Rallentato," a fucked-up slo-mo italo, acid, disco, and house hybrid.
-Berlin-based Korean DJ Peggy Gou brings a local touch to the evening with her vigorous mix of house.
+The showcase also extends to like-minded artists Front de Cadeaux, a duo cleverly referencing pioneer Belgian EBM group Front 242 that proposes its own brand of "Supreme Rallentato," a fucked-up slo-mo italo, acid, disco, and house hybrid.
+Berlin-based Korean DJ Peggy Gou brings a local touch to the evening with her signature vigorous mix of house.

 Presented with Music Norway.
 Boska and Charlotte Bendiks are also presented with the SHAPE Platform, co-funded by the Creative Europe programme of the European Union.

 An old-school visionary heads south for winter to treat us to some prime mixing.
 Nedi Myra, better known as Bjørn Torske, was born in 1971 in Trondheim and grew up in Norway’s techno capital, Tromsø.
 The Norwegian mastermind is known for his trademark form of experimental house music.